MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-align-the-caption-of-an-option-button-with-the-control.md

 ---

-# How to: Align the Caption of an Option Button with the Control
+# Align the Caption of an Option Button with the Control

 The following example demonstrates the  **[Alignment](../../../api/Outlook.optionbutton.alignment.md)** property used with several **[OptionButton](../../../api/Outlook.optionbutton.md)** controls.
 In this example, the user can change the alignment by clicking a **[ToggleButton](../../../api/Outlook.togglebutton.md)**.